iamnirmank/Issues/Docker/Django_postgresql.md

 docker-compose.yml
 ```
 ## Commands
-Compose normally, and all the containers inside the image will run automatically:
+Compose normally, and all the containers inside the image will run automatically (Create image and run):
 ```
 docker-compose up
 ```